fran0324/Neuro-240-Project/README.md

 The Human Visual Diet (HVD) dataset has been entirely created by Madan et al. (2024) and is available in their github page: https://github.com/Spandan-Madan/human_visual_diet.

+## Code

+The code was mainly my work using functions already established in the field.
+It is available as three files: each one for each model.
+In each file there is the entire code I run (separated in different cell boxes) with inputs and outputs of the models, so it is possible to see the results.
+The codespace used was google colab.
 ##  Metrics

 - **Pixel Accuracy**